Below is the latest workforce update regarding the coronavirus job retention scheme (furloughing).

 How to claim

-The employer and employee must have agreed in writing that the employee will cease all work in relation to their employment, and specified the main terms and conditions upon which the employee will cease all work.
-Such agreement must also be incorporated into the employee’s contract (expressly or impliedly) and be made in or confirmed in writing by the employer (which can be in electronic form such as an email)..
+The employer and employee must have agreed in writing that the employee will cease all work in relation to their employment/be flexibly furloughed and have specified the main terms and conditions upon which the employee will cease all work/be flexibly furloughed.
+Such agreement must also be incorporated into the employee’s contract (expressly or impliedly) and be made in or confirmed in writing by the employer (which can be in electronic form such as an email).
 A collective agreement reached between an employer and relevant trade union/s is also appropriate evidence for the purposes of scheme eligibility.
-The agreement must then be kept by the employer until at least 30 June 2025.
+The agreement must then be kept by the employer for at least five years.

 Please note - HMRC retain the right to retrospectively audit all aspects of the claim and this may include considering relevant public funds available to the employer.